orlade/aws-book/infrastructure/db/integration.md

 One consideration to make is that network latency is orders of magnitude larger than local disk I/O, let alone memory.
 Thus the performance of your queries will be reduced when using a remote database relative to a local one.
 If this becomes a problem, try to reduce the number or size of the queries you make.
 If that's not enough, look into [replica sets][replica].

+## Backups

+As soon as you start storing user data, you must have a reliable process to back it up.
+And it should go without saying, but you must *also* have a reliable process to restore a backup if disaster strikes.
+An unrecoverable backup is worthless.

+Most DBaaS providers will include regular managed backups in their paid plans.
+For free plans, local databases, or just for fun, you can perform backup and restore operations with the command line.

 ## What should I do?